Would you like to save some money? I know I do... I am constantly looking for ways to save some money on art supplies. Today is no different!

 - Mix the cornstarch and glue together until you can't see any lumps.

 This is a more professional type of texture paste that you can make at home.
-Learn how to make your own molding paste with some simple ingredients that you can get right on Amazon.
+Get the simple ingredients right on Amazon.

 This is one of my favorite diy texture paste for canvas!